thomasdefise/OSCP_Resources/Enumeration/Windows101.md

 - Members
   - Accounts from any domain in the same forest
   - Global and other Universal groups from any domain in the same forest

+Universal groups are replicated along with their full memberships are to the Global Catalog.

 Global